ampproject/amphtml/extensions/amp-analytics/linker-id-forwarding.md

 ##### Wildcard Domain Matching

 It is common that a publisher will want to match a few different subdomains or TLDs.
 To make this set up easier linker supports wildcard domain matching.
-To enable this functionality you can use the `*` character to match any arbtrary string.
+To enable this functionality you can use the `*` character to match any arbitrary string.

 For example: you may have a site `example.com` that links to `a.example.com`, `b.example.com`, and `a.b.example.com`.
 You could include all of these domains inside your `destinationDomains` config, but the wildcard feature allows you to add:
 ```json